ascaridol/mruby-flotte/README.md

 WARNING
 =======
-this is almost completely untested, what is only working so far is log replication, log replay and state machine calls, but only under certain circumstances.
+this is almost completely untested, what is working so far is leader election, log replication, log replay and state machine calls, but only tested under certain circumstances.

 Prerequirements
 ===============